 I made my way back to the airport, recollected my bag, and went to the departure hall to check in.
 I didn’t plan it this way, but this was the inaugural for the new Munich to Toronto service on Lufthansa.
 The only thing denoting the inaugural near the ticket counter was a balloon arch.

 Lufthansa check in in Toronto.
 I didn’t count, but I think there were more than 99 Luftballons.

 High Speed travellator!

 I headed through security, and unlike the transborder security area I’m more familiar with, getting through to the international gates had short lines.
 After walking around the city on a warm day, I wanted to take a shower.
 Especially since Lufthansa is known for warm cabins.
 I went to the Maple Leaf Lounge near the international gates.
 It’s a long walk to the international gates, but thankfully that trip is sped up (literally) with a high speed walkway which is both innovative and fun.

 High-speed walkway at Pearson Airport

-This was my first time departing Toronto on a international flight, so it was my first visit to the Maple Leaf Lounge serving these gates.
+This was my first time departing Toronto on an international flight, so it was my first visit to the Maple Leaf Lounge serving these gates.
 Due to the bank of departures, the lounge was rather crowded.
 After checking in, the agent asked if I’d like an escort to the gate.
 I said sure, and they told me they would page me when it was time to go.
-I then asked about shower availability, and was told it would be a few minutes.
+I then asked about shower availability, and only had to wait a few minutes.

 Air Canada Maple Leaf Lounge for international departures at Toronto Pearson